dhruv-srinivasan/portfolio/README.md

 # Intro
 Hi!
-I'm Dhruv, a mechanical engineering major at the University of Maryland, College Park.
-The purpose of this portfolio is to represent the projects I've undertaken and the courses I've completed to support my experience outlined in my resume.
+I'm Dhruv, a mechanical engineering major and physics student at the University of Maryland, College Park.
+The purpose of this portfolio is to represent the projects I've undertaken and the courses I've completed to support the experiences outlined in my resume.
 <br>
 Feel free to reach out to me at dhruvs@live.com
 # Engineering Portfolio